There are various types of foster care placements you may be asked to consider, such as short term fostering, long term

 The types of foster care placements can be broken down into the following list:

 Some children are in foster care on a long-term basis.
-This can be from a young age until they are old enough to leave care at around the ages of 16-18.
-Often, short term or emergency foster placements can turn into long term foster care placements, and these are also be known as permanent foster placements.
+This can be from a young age until they are old enough to leave care and live independently at around the age of 18.
+Often, short term or emergency foster care can turn into long term foster care, and these are also be known as ‘permanent foster placements’.

-Short-term placements, also known as temporary foster placements, provide a temporary home for a child or young person.
+Short-term foster care, also known as ‘temporary foster placements’, provide a temporary home for a child or young person.
 This could be until they return home to their birth family or leave care, or before they move on to long-term fostering or adoption.
 Short-term fostering often begins as emergency fostering – from when a sudden trauma or event in families results in children needing immediate care.

 Children can be taken out of their family home in an emergency.
 Sometimes little is known about the child/situation, but foster care is provided to look after the young person.
 This could be due to an incident that has happened in the home where the child is no longer safe – and needs immediate protection/sanctuary.
 Emergency foster care is a type of short-term fostering.

 Therapeutic fostering is a type of fostering which requires special training and education in looking after children with complex needs.
-Therapeutic foster carers then become part of a specialist therapy team.
+Therapeutic foster carers then become part of a specialist therapy team and work with professionals to help meet the needs of the child.
+The clinical team will also work directly with the children and young people to support their development.
 Therapeutic fostering placements can be long-term or short-term.
 Carers have more training and a more comprehensive toolset to deal with more challenging behaviours.
 Find out more about our therapeutic fostering.